 The University will establish and operate levels of non-HREC ethical review for Human Research that involve negligible or low risk and do not fall under prescribed chapters of the National Statement on Ethical Conduct in Human Research that require review by a HREC.

 The USQ HREC may choose to appoint one or more ethical reviewers to non-HREC ethical review from existing members of the USQ HREC, staff associated with the Human Research ethics function at the University, or other appropriately qualified individuals.

 Specific responsibilities for the University include, but are limited to:

 USQ HREC members and Human Research ethical review members

 In addition to the responsibilities outlined for Human Research ethical review members and USQ HREC members, the USQ HREC Chair, with assistance from the Deputy Chair/s, is responsible for:

-For proposed health research, a Research Worker must also demonstrate how the research meets the requirements of:
+For proposed health research, a Researcher must also demonstrate how the research meets the requirements of: